Notre Dame vs. Stanford NCAA Football Odds, Plays and Insights | November 27, 2021

 - In Stanford's 11 games this season, it has three wins against the spread.

-- Stanford has gone over the point total in 45.5% of its opportunities this year (five times in 11 games with a set point total).
+- Stanford's games this season have eclipsed the over/under five times in 11 opportunities (45.5%).

-- This season the Cardinal put up just 2.4 more points per game (21) than the Fighting Irish allow (18.6).
+- The Cardinal score 21.0 points per game, comparable to the 18.6 the Fighting Irish give up.

-- Stanford is 3-2 against the spread and 3-2 overall when the team records more than 18.6 points.
+- Stanford is 3-2 against the spread and 3-2 overall in games when it puts up more than 18.6 points.

-- When Stanford picks up over 349.3 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Stanford piles up more than 349.3 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Cardinal have 17 giveaways this season, while the Fighting Irish have 21 takeaways .
+- This season the Cardinal have 17 turnovers, four fewer than the Fighting Irish have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.